 Power Ranking Grad School Degrees By How Much I Respect Them

 There comes a point in every young adult’s life, when they’re faced with two options – do I get a personality, or do I go to grad school?
-Before you decide to spend six figures on a piece of paper, you should consider the important factor of whether I, a person on the Internet who is either a stranger or your friend who you has devoted his life to a mid-size meme page and a not that funny humor blog, respects your choice.
+Before you decide to spend six figures on a piece of paper, you should consider the important factor of whether I, a person on the Internet who is either a stranger or your friend who you has devoted his life to a mid-size meme page, respects your choice.
 I just want you to have all the information.

 Which Grad School Degree Do I Respect the Most?

 Congrats man!
 You spent your prime adult years training for the least important job of all time.
 It goes without saying that dentists are among the biggest crooks in American history and an absolute joke of a doctor.
 They are perpetrators of what I see to be an alarming trend in our society – the obsession with teeth whiteness and straightness (did you know brushing your teeth wasn’t widespread until WWII??)
 I firmly believe that we’ll look back on the fact that we subject our children to braces as the equivalent of modern-day Chinese foot binding and shudder in shame.